CommonRoad/commonroad-scenario-designer/docs/source/details/commonroad_to_opendrive.rst

 .. code:: python

-	from crdesigner.input_output.api import commonroad_to_opendrive
+	from crdesigner.map_conversion.map_conversion_interface import commonroad_to_opendrive
 	from crdesigner.map_conversion.opendrive.cr_to_opendrive.dataloader import DataLoader
 	from crdesigner.map_conversion.opendrive.cr_to_opendrive.converter import Converter

 	input_file = "" #path to CommonRoad file
-	output_file = "" #path where OpenDRIVE file to be stored
+	output_file = "" #path where OpenDRIVE file should be stored

 	# -------------------------------------- Option 1: General API --------------------------------------------
 	# load xml file, preprocess it, and convert it to a respective OpenDRIVE file